-Every subscriber, Certum's certification authority operator and the Primary Registration Authority operator generates and stores his/her/its private key employing a credible system preventing from private key loss, revelation, modification or unauthorized access.
-Certification authority (see chapter 6.1.1) generating a key pair on authorized subscriber's demand, has to deliver it securely to the subscriber and notifies the subscriber on rules regarding protection of his/her/its private key (see chapter 6.1.2).
+Every subscriber, Certum's certification authority operator and the Primary Registration Authority operator generates and stores their private key employing a credible system preventing from private key loss, revelation, modification or unauthorized access.
+Certification authority (see chapter 6.1.1) generating a key pair on authorized subscriber's demand, has to deliver it securely to the subscriber and notifies the subscriber on rules regarding protection of their private key (see chapter 6.1.2).